Static Casting

 • Static casting can check the conversion's validity at compile time, reducing runtime errors.

-• While static casting is commonly used for primitive types, it's also applicable to pointers and will be explored further in the context of run-time polymorphism.
+• While static casting is commonly used for primitive types, it's also applicable to custom types and pointers.
+We’ll cover the pointer scenario later in the chapter.

-• C-style casting, inherited from C, is simpler but less safe than static casting, as it lacks compile-time checks and can lead to unpredictable behavior.
+• C-style casting, inherited from C, is simpler but less safe than static casting.
+It lacks compile-time checks which can lead to us accidentally introducing unpredictable behavior.

 Preview: Virtual Functions and Overrides